Terms of Service

 Unreachable Customer Outcome

-If Briance is unable to reach the customer and/or access the home due to missing or incorrect information, or if access cannot be obtained within a reasonable time, Briance may cancel or skip the Visit.
+If the customer cannot be reached and the home cannot be accessed due to missing or incorrect information, or if access cannot be obtained within a reasonable time, the Visit may be cancelled or skipped.

 Where the issue is within the customer’s control, the Visit will be treated as a late cancellation and the applicable fee under Section 4 will apply.